andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/configure-class-names.md

 <DocsSnippet @name="configurable-classnames.js" @title="Internal class name defaults" />

-## Customising class names for an element throughout your app
+## App level configuration

-App wide class name settings can be set in the `ENV.changesetWebformsDefaults.generalClassNames` object in `services/ember-changeset-webforms.js`.
+App wide class name settings can be set in the `ENV.changesetWebformsDefaults.classNames` object in `services/ember-changeset-webforms.js`.

 For example, the snippet below would add the class `label-el` to all label elements rendered by the `ChangesetWebform` component.

 <DocsSnippet @title="services/ember-changeset-webforms.js" @name="app-wide-classes.js" />

-## Customising class names for an element throughout your app, but only within in a specific type of form field
+## App level configuration - field type specific

 App wide class name settings for a specific type of field can be set by adding an object for the relevant field type `ENV.changesetWebformsDefaults.fieldTypes` array in `services/ember-changeset-webforms.js`.
 This object can then have a `classNames` array where class names can be set.